hlship/sanddancer-dialog/README.md

 ### v8 - UNRELEASED

-- Switch to v0.6 of Threaded Conversation library
+- Switch to v0.7.1 of Threaded Conversation library
+- Add the Dialog 0m/01 versions of stdlib.dg and stddebug.dg.
+- Avoid warnings from the 0m/03 compiler (even though using the standard library from 0m/01)

 ### v7 - 4 Oct 2020